Anthony Bourdain: Personal life

 Bourdain was known to be a heavy smoker.
-In a nod to Bourdain's two-pack-a-day cigarette habit, Thomas Keller once served him a 20-course tasting menu which included a mid-meal "coffee and cigarette", a coffee custard infused with tobacco, with a foie gras mousse.
-Bourdain stopped smoking in 2007 for his daughter, but restarted towards the end of his life.
+In a nod to Bourdain's two-pack-a-day cigarette habit, Thomas Keller once served him a 20-course tasting menu which included a mid-meal "coffee and cigarette", a coffee custard infused with tobacco with a foie gras mousse.
+Bourdain stopped smoking in 2007 for his daughter, but relapsed towards the end of his life.

-A former user of cocaine, heroin, and LSD, Bourdain wrote in Kitchen Confidential of his experience in a SoHo restaurant in 1981, where he and his friends were often high.
-Bourdain said drugs influenced his decisions, and that he would send a busboy to Alphabet City to obtain cannabis, methaqualone, cocaine, LSD, psilocybin mushrooms, secobarbital, tuinal, amphetamine, codeine, and heroin.
+Bourdain wrote in Kitchen Confidential of his experience in a SoHo restaurant in 1981, where he and his friends were often high.
+Bourdain said drugs influenced his decisions and that he would send a busboy to Alphabet City to obtain cannabis, methaqualone, cocaine, LSD, psilocybin mushrooms, secobarbital, tuinal, amphetamine, codeine and heroin.

 Death

-In early June 2018, Bourdain was working on an episode of Parts Unknown in Strasbourg, with his frequent collaborator and friend Éric Ripert.
-On June 8, Ripert became worried when Bourdain had missed dinner and breakfast.
-He subsequently found Bourdain dead of an apparent suicide by hanging in his room at Le Chambard hotel in Kaysersberg near Colmar.
+In early June 2018, Bourdain was working on an episode of Parts Unknown in Strasbourg with his frequent collaborator and friend Éric Ripert.
+On June 8, 2018, Ripert became worried when Bourdain had missed dinner and breakfast.
+He subsequently found Bourdain dead of suicide by hanging in his room at Le Chambard hotel in Kaysersberg near Colmar.
+Bourdain was 61 years old.

 Bourdain's body bore no signs of violence and the suicide appeared to be an impulsive act.
 Rocquigny du Fayel disclosed that Bourdain's toxicology results were negative for narcotics, showing only a trace of a therapeutic non-narcotic medication.
-Bourdain's body was cremated in France on June 13, 2018, and his ashes were returned to the United States two days later.
+Bourdain's body was cremated in France on June 13, 2018, and his ashes were returned to the United States two days later, before being given to his brother Christopher.